 Longevity: Consider what happens post-launch to give the campaign a longer tail.
 If you’ve collected consumer data you could build a CRM programme for example.

 Measure and Evaluate: Understanding what worked well allows you to learn and optimise future campaigns.

 It is without doubt an interesting time for marketers and brands as we negotiate the uncertainty and unknowns of Covid.
 But if we remain reactive, creative and mindful of what we do know about the human condition, I believe there is opportunity.

-Words by Tracy Sorgiovanni
+By Tracy Sorgiovanni